DenisSilent/Eleanor/README.md

 ##### **You can not:**

 * steal/dishonest/... this mod
-* place this mod behind a paywall/monetize in any way any part of this mod (you can, however, monetize your mod in any way, even if you are inspired by my code)
+* place this mod behind a paywall/monetize in any way any part of this mod (you can, however, monetize your mod in any way, even if you get inspired by my code)

 ##### **Warning for mod authors:**